blackkbear/inventory-management/README.md

   - **Order's history**: In this section, all completed lists will remain historical in the application's database, a PDF can be generated to look back at what was ordered, or this list can be permanently deleted, as well.

+Each module includes various input validations to prevent system errors, injections, or incorrect manipulations.
+These validations ensure that any expected errors are displayed on the page.

 ## Technologies

 The web application uses these technologies because, due to my college graduation project requirements, it had to be a completely free system for the company without paid technologies or services.
 However, it is scalable.
 It's already created with a user web interface that provides simple navigation and management, and it is fully ready to be uploaded to a cloud server.
 The technologies and processes used were the following: